timvieira/blog/content/rant-crf-and-multiclass.md

 comments: true
 tags: machine-learning, rant, crf

-A short rant: multiclass logistic regression and conditional random fields (CRF) are the same thing.
+A short rant: Multiclass logistic regression and conditional random fields (CRF) are the same thing.
 This comes to a surprise to many people because CRFs tend to be surrounded by additional "stuff."

+Understanding this very basic connection not only deepens our understanding, but also suggests a method for testing complex CRF code.

 Multiclass logistic regression is simple.
 The goal is to predict the correct label $y^*$ from handful of labels $\mathcal{Y}$ given the observation $x$ based